Web Loom logo

 Marko is a server-first, streaming UI framework developed at eBay.
 It compiles components to highly optimised streaming HTML for the initial render, then hydrates just the interactive parts on the client.
 It is one of the few frameworks designed from the ground up for partial hydration and fine-grained reactivity without a virtual DOM.

-The Web Loom Marko app uses the same ViewModels as every other framework demo — the integration requires only a thin utility to bridge RxJS subscriptions to Marko's reactive state variables.
+The Web Loom Marko app uses the same ViewModels as every other framework demo — the integration requires only a thin utility to bridge @web-loom/signals-core signals to Marko's reactive state variables.

 How Marko's Reactivity Works